 The meeting must have worked at lunch, because the team rocked it out and finished filming within the expected film day.

 This is where the timeline gets a little off schedule.
-From about 8am on Saturday morning, until about 6pm Sunday night, the editors were hard at work.
+From about 8 a.m. on Saturday until about 6 p.m.
+Sunday, the editors were hard at work.
 As soon as there was footage on the digital card, a crew member would rush it up to the editors, who were on site, so they had the opportunity to start working.
 They edited what they could when they got the out of order footage.
 Of course, once filming was wrapped the work really stared.
 With few sleep breaks during the day, the editing team knocked out the project, with credits and music in the allotted time.

 With minutes to spare, Team Austiquerque turned in their finished project.
 The interesting part was that they had already turned in the project, but realized after submission that there was a mistake.
 This is when having a tight and on time schedule pays off.
 They were able to trade the bad flash drive for the good one with no hassles and still have time to resubmit before the 7pm deadline.

 Once the 48 Hour Film Project films were done the stress melted away and allowed for everyone to finally relax and enjoy each other’s company.